2 -3 On A Graph

 • Mapping and Geography: GPS coordinates use a similar system to pinpoint locations on Earth's surface.

-• Engineering and Design: Engineers utilize coordinate systems to precisely define the dimensions and locations of components in designs.
+• Engineering and Design: Engineers work with coordinate systems to precisely define the dimensions and locations of components in designs.

 • Computer Graphics: Pixels on a screen are addressed using a Cartesian coordinate system.